Paternity Lawyer in Lake County

-Issues of paternity overlap with several family law matters including child support, custody and visitation rights.
-At the Law Office of Michael E. Golub, we understand the emotional and financial consequences often associated with establishing or disestablishing paternity.
-Our lawyer is committed to helping you resolve issues amicably and efficiently.
+Issues of paternity overlap with several family law matters including child support, custody, and visitation rights.
+As a paternity lawyer in Lake County, the Law Office of Michael E. Golub P.A. understands the emotional and financial consequences often associated with establishing or disestablishing paternity.
+I am committed to helping you resolve issues amicably and efficiently.

-Being A Legal Father Comes With Specific Obligations And Benefits
+Legal Fatherhood Comes with Specific Obligations & Benefits

 - Obtain a court order for child custody and visitation